JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 end
 ```

-To get the vertices of a `Layer` or an `Interlayer`, one may use Graphs.jl APIs
+To get the vertices of a `Layer` or an `Interlayer`, one may use the Graphs.jl APIs

 ```julia
 vertices(multilayergraph.layers[(1,1)])